Bricktech2000/Resume/export/resume.md

 _Club Executive_ `University of Ottawa  |  June 2022 — Present`

 - Building community of **over 1000** computer science students at the University of Ottawa.
-- Collaborated executive board to brainstorm, organize and schedule a dozen events by designing marketing material with Figma and hosting workshops for  over **100 students**.
+- Collaborated with executive board to brainstorm, organize and schedule a dozen events by designing marketing material with Figma and hosting workshops for  over **100 students**.

 ## Experience